9uant-brain/FET-Compressor-Build/README.md

 ## Why I made this
-After finishing my RAT2 project, I built and even bought a few more pedals.
-But I still didn’t have a compressor pedal.
-The reason was simple: compressors tend to be deprioritized because they don’t shape the sound dramatically.
-They mainly tame loud peaks while slightly boosting quieter parts—or so I thought.
+After finishing my RAT2 project, I built and even bought a few more pedals, but I still didn’t have a compressor pedal.
+The reason was simple: compressors tend to be deprioritized because they don’t reshape the sound dramatically—they mainly tame loud peaks and add a touch of sustain… or so I thought.

-However, when I got hooked on Jimi Hendrix’s music, I realized I needed a compressor.
-His playing focuses on a sophisticated yet raw electric guitar tone, and compression plays a key role in achieving that.
+When I went deep into Jimi Hendrix’s recordings, I realized I needed a compressor.
+He wasn’t known for using a compressor pedal, but the combination of natural amp compression and studio processing on those tracks contributes to that sophisticated yet raw electric guitar tone I was chasing.

-I could have just bought a cheap Chinese pedal, but I decided to build my own instead.
+I could have just bought a low-cost pedal, but I decided to build my own instead.
 There were several reasons for that choice.

-First, I wanted a compressor with attack and release controls to get a truly clean guitar tone—but even China-made pedals with these features tend to be quite expensive.
+First, I wanted independent attack and release controls to get a truly clean, controlled tone—and even among budget pedals, that exact feature set is uncommon.

 Second, I wanted a compressor versatile enough for both guitar and bass.
-For that, a dry/wet mix (also known as parallel compression) was essential.
-Bass guitars typically have very strong signals, and if a compressor isn’t designed specifically to handle them, it can cause a “pumping” effect.
-This happens when the compressor clamps down too aggressively on the signal and then releases, creating an audible swell or “pump.”
-By blending in some dry signal with the compressed tone, this effect can be reduced or avoided.
+For that, a dry/wet mix (parallel compression) is extremely useful.
+On bass, loud low frequencies can make a compressor clamp down so hard that the overall volume briefly dips after a strong note and then swells back — an audible “breathing” effect often called pumping.
+Blending in some dry signal keeps the original attack and reduces that dip-and-swell.

-For these reasons (mostly due to cost-effectiveness), I decided to build a compressor myself.
-Then, I searched the internet for reference schematics and finally found one on 'pedalpcb.com'.
+For these reasons—mainly cost-effectiveness and control over the feature set—I decided to build a compressor myself.
+I searched the internet for reference schematics and ultimately chose a design from PedalPCB as my starting point.

 ## Circuit overview